Terms & Conditions

 Territory: means the United Kingdom, unless expressly specified otherwise in the SOW, and publication and marketing on globally accessible media such as the internet shall not mean that the Territory is deemed to be world-wide.

-Third Party Costs: all third party costs incurred by the Agency on behalf of the Client in performing the Services, including production work such as illustrations, film production, artwork and photography, the services of models and other performers, recordings, animation, print and post production work and all costs incurred in taking legal or other advice, searches and enquiries.
+Third Party Costs: all third party costs incurred by the Agency on behalf of the Client in performing the Services, including production work such as illustrations, film production, artwork and photography, the services of models and other performers, recordings, animation, print and post production work and all costs incurred in taking legal or other advice, searches and enquiries, conducting research, identifying and engaging with research subjects and licensing software for analysis and/or presentation of results.

 Third Party Materials: means those materials which are either commissioned by the Agency from third parties and incorporated into the Deliverables, or which have been created by a third party and which are in existence at the time it is desired to make use of them for inclusion in the Deliverables.